maloPRO/AirBnB_clone/README.md

 ## AirBnB Clone

 ### Description
-This is a full web application of the AirBnb Clone
+This is a full web application of the AirBnb Clone.
+It consists of the console, web static, mySQL storage, web framework(templating), RESTful API, Web dynamic.

 ### The console
 - data model